Enter the content marketing backlash. We are not far away from seeing posts titled “Content marketing is dead.”

 - Mid-market businesses are doing content marketing: 44% of Inc. 500 companies have corporate blogs.

+Does content marketing get abused?
+Yes.
 Is there a lot of junk content out there?
 No doubt.
+Does that mean you can’t succeed?
+Absolutely not.

-Lee Odden wrote that search is an explicit expression of need.
-It is by definition a question — we search for answers.
 If Marcus is any example, we should answer those questions clearly and honestly in content because our prospective customers will find us and hang around for a while.
-As I once heard Marcus remark on a Webinar, “My mama always said, if you hang around the barber shop long enough, you’re going to get your hair cut.”

-He adds in the aforementioned Times’ article:
+He adds, in the aforementioned Times’ article:

 Q. What do you say to business owners who say they don’t know what to blog about?

 A. That’s the dumbest thing I ever heard, and I hear it a lot.
 What they should be doing is just listening to every single question they get and answering it.
-In my consulting business the first thing we do is brainstorm what questions the company gets on a regular basis.
+In my consulting business, the first thing we do is brainstorm what questions the company gets on a regular basis.
 I’ve never had a company come up with less than 100 questions in 30 minutes.

 * * *